How to Visit Phoenix with your Kids – Where to Eat & Play

 Despite the serving style debate, we enjoyed the scoop of mint chip and blood orange gelato.

-Have you been to Phoenix with your family?
-What was your experience?
-Share in the comments below!
+Have you visited this destination?
+What was your favorite part of the trip?
+Share in the comments below.